douglasknudsen/svg-experiments/README.md

 svg-experiments
 ===============

-Experiments in SVG use in HTML/JS
+Experiments in SVG use in HTML and JS

 These are all based on a couple blog posts I wrote at